arashaomrani/Question_Answering/README.md

 - `build.sh`: Run this file (`./build.sh`) in the Ubuntu environment to create `qa_service_pb2.py` and `qa_service_pb2_grpc.py` from `qa_service.proto`.
 - `server.py`: The Python script for the qa service server.
 - `client.py`: The Python script for the qa service client.
+- `app.py`: The Python script to run the web app.

 ## Run Server:
 ### Run server locally: